ashwin6-dev/ashwin6-dev/README.md

 Created a brain-wearable device to track user focus, recognized with a £2000 Finalist prize in the Imperial Advanced Hackspace competition.
 Developed an ML model to calculate focus levels of a user given the realtime brainwave data from the headset.

 ### **📚 Deep Learning Library from Scratch**
 **Languages/Tools**: Python, Numpy
 Built a deep learning library supporting RNN, CNN, and Linear layers, complete with automatic differentiation.
 Applied it to achieve 96% accuracy in handwritten digit recognition.
-This project honed my skills in machine learning and graph-based algorithm design.
 ---

 ## 📫 Get in Touch